cloudnativelabs/kube-router/docs/user-guide.md

 ## MTU

 The maximum transmission unit (MTU) determines the largest packet size that can be transmitted through your network.
 MTU for the pod interfaces should be set appropriately to prevent fragmentation and packet drops thereby achieving maximum performance.
-If you set `auto-mtu` to true kube-router will determine right MTU for both `kube-bridge` and pod interfaces.
+If `auto-mtu` is set to true (`auto-mtu` is set to true by default as of kube-router 1.1), kube-router will determine right MTU for both `kube-bridge` and pod interfaces.
 If you set `auto-mtu` to false kube-router will not attempt to configure MTU.
 However you can choose the right MTU and set in the `cni-conf.json` section of the `10-kuberouter.conflist` in the kube-router [daemonsets](../daemonset/).
 For e.g.

 ```
   cni-conf.json: |